tomaslangkaas/musty.js/README.md

 var renderedString = compiledTemplate(templateData);
 ```

-For custom formatters, the `must` function accepts a second, optional argument, a `customFormatters` object with formatting functions.
+For custom formatters, the `must` function accepts a second, optional argument, an object with formatting functions.

 ## Documentation and examples